 Anyway, back to the recipe.
 Now that we are married, General Tso’s is a favorite of our kids’ too.
 We love cooking it up with a little fried rice and some steamed veggies on the side.
 We also like throwing pineapple right in with the chicken to make it go further.
 I have seen people put bell peppers or chili peppers in with the chicken as well.
 Do what you think your family would like best!

-- 1 Lb. chicken breasts cut into 1? pieces
+- 1 lb. chicken breasts cut into 1 inch pieces

 - 1-2 c. flour for dredging

 - 1/4 c. unsweetened pineapple juice

 - 1/4 c. white distilled vinegar

 - 1 Tbsp. cornstarch mixed with 3 Tbsp. water

 - 4 green onions sliced

 Dredge chicken in flour and fry in oil over medium heat (in a wok or a skillet) until golden brown and crispy.
 Drain excess oil.

 Sprinkle cayenne over the chicken and keep warm on low heat.